Financial economics: Corporate finance theory

-However, here, they are also applied to problems of capital structure and dividend policy, and to the related design of corporate securities;
+to problems of capital structure and dividend policy (here it is stockholders and bondholders who have different objective functions) and to the related design of corporate securities.
+Further, they are often used in the analysis of the related agency problems.

-and since stockholder and bondholders have different objective functions, in the analysis of the related agency problems.
+The basis for these analyses is that equity may be viewed as a call option on the firm, with bonds, i.e. debt, as a put option (and put-call parity true overall); see Merton model.

-In all of these cases, state-prices can provide the market-implied information relating to the corporate, as above, which is then applied to the analysis.
+In all of these settings, state-prices can provide the market-implied information relating to the corporate, as above, which is then applied to the analysis.
 For example, convertible bonds can (must) be priced consistent with the (recovered) state-prices of the corporate's equity.

 Financial markets

 SPY daily closing prices (2018-2025) with corresponding machine learning produced "trend-scanning" labels and related statistics, used in subsequent classification- and regression problems.

 The discipline, as outlined, also includes a formal study of financial markets.
 Of interest especially are market regulation and market microstructure, and their relationship to price efficiency.

 Regulatory economics studies, in general, the economics of regulation.
 In the context of finance, it will address the impact of financial regulation on the functioning of markets and the efficiency of prices, while also weighing the corresponding increases in market confidence and financial stability.

 Research here considers how, and to what extent, regulations relating to disclosure (earnings guidance, annual reports), insider trading, and short-selling will impact price efficiency, the cost of equity, and market liquidity.